 To enshrine Duty to Consult into law by enacting meaningful duty to consult legislation.
-(Addendum to sessional paper no. 161)

 To suspend the collection of the provincial fuel tax from gasoline and diesel for a period of six months to help families struggling with the high cost of living.